The Story Of The Daring 1962 Alcatraz Escape And The Inmates Behind It

 In June of 1962, four inmates attempted the impossible with their Alcatraz escape.
 Today, their fates remain unknown.

-Alcatraz has had a reputation for being impossible to escape from since its creation in the 1910s.
-That’s because, with its high walls and armed guards, as well as its location 1.25 miles off the coast of San Francisco, outside of this one possible exception, no one has ever escaped from the daunting prison.
+Alcatraz Federal Penitentiary always had a reputation for being impossible to escape from since its creation in the 1910s.
+That’s because, with its high walls and armed guards, as well as its location 1.25 miles off the coast of San Francisco, no one had ever escaped from the daunting prison.

 Alcatraz Escape Story